 By Michelle Beshears, professor of Criminal Justice at American Military University

 About the Author: Michelle L. Beshears earned her baccalaureate degrees in social psychology and criminal justice and graduate degrees in human resource development and criminology from Indiana State University.
 She most recently completed her PhD in Business Administration with a specialization in Criminal Justice.
-Michelle served in the U.S. Army for 11 years.
+Mrs. Beshears served in the U.S. Army for 11 years.
 She obtained the rank of Staff Sergeant prior to attending Officer Candidate School at Fort Benning, Georgia where she earned her commission.
-As a commissioned officer she has led numerous criminal investigations and worked with several external agencies as well.
+As a commissioned officer Mrs. Beshears has led numerous criminal investigations and worked with several external agencies as well.
 As a civilian she has worked with the local sheriff’s department, state drug task force and FBI.
+Mrs. Beshears resides with her husband Michael, their son Hunter, and daughter Malia near Norfork and Bull Shoals Lakes, in Clarkridge, Arkansas.
 Michelle is currently an assistant Professor of criminal justice at American Military University & American Public University and is full-time faculty in the School of Security and Global Studies.
-You can contact her at Michelle.Beshears(at)mycampus.apus.edu.
+You can contact her at michelle.beshears(at)mycampus.apus.edu.